jipolanco/PencilFFTs.jl/docs/src/tutorial.md

 ### Output data layout

-In memory, the dimensions of the transform output are permuted with respect to the input.
+In memory, the dimensions of the transform output are by default permuted with respect to the input.
 That is, if the order of indices in the input data is `(x, y, z)`, then the output has order `(z, y, x)` in memory.
-This detail is hidden from the user, and **arrays should always be accessed in the same order as the input data**, regardless of the output dimension permutation.
+This detail is hidden from the user, and **output arrays are always accessed in the same order as the input data**, regardless of the underlying output dimension permutation.
 This applies to `PencilArray`s and to `OffsetArray`s returned by [`global_view`](@ref).